Feeling uncertain about specialty choice

 - Do relevant web based research on different specialties and the process of applying into the new specialty.

-The Medical Careers website contains two case studies written by doctors who have switched specialties.
+The Health Careers website contains two case studies written by doctors who have switched specialties.
 We would welcome case studies from local doctors who have changed specialty, so if you would like to write a short article about your experiences please contact us.
 This will be anonymised for the website if you prefer.